 There is no better way to appreciate the northern region of Peru than to experience it’s most unique treasure: the National Mangrove Sanctuary of Tumbes.

 Mangroves are “miracle plants” that can turn high volumes of salt water into fresh water, which they store in their roots.
 They provide for a large variety of species that includes crabs, birds, and foxes.
 It is also an extremely rare ecosystem that is found in only a handful of places throughout the world.

 Like many of Peru’s natural areas, the mangroves are under threat from a changing climate and human activity.
 Ecotourism is a way to create value for these fragile and unique areas and thereby prevent their destruction.

-Join us as we explore Tumbes’ National Mangrove Sanctuary, a one of a kind experience in the Andean country.
+The National Mangrove Sanctuary of Tumbes is a one of a kind experience in the Andean country.